Kong/kong/UPGRADE.md

 Starting with 0.13.0, the "API" entity is considered **deprecated**.
 While still supported, we will eventually remove the entity and its related endpoints from the Admin API.
-Services and Routes are the new first class citizen entities that new users (or users upgrading their clusters) should configure.
+Services and Routes are the new first-class citizen entities that new users (or users upgrading their clusters) should configure.

 You can read more about Services and Routes in the [Proxy